A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Introduction

 Efficient data storage, indexing and join processing are key to RDF stores (and thus, to SPARQL engines):

-\begin{itemize} \item \textit{Storage.} Different engines may store RDF data using a variety of different structures (tables, graphs, etc.), encodings (integer IDs, string compression, etc.) and media (main memory, disk, etc.).
-Which storage to use may depend on the scale of the data, the types of query features supported, etc. \item \textit{Indexing.} Various indexes are used in RDF stores for fast data lookup and query execution.
-Different types of indexes can support different operations with differing time--space trade-offs.
-More indexes generally lead to better query runtimes.
-However, maintaining such indexes can be costly in terms of space consumption and updates. \item \textit{Join Processing.} At the core of evaluating queries lies efficient methods for processing joins.
-While traditional pairwise join algorithms -- as used in relational databases -- are most often employed, recent years have seen the emergence of novel techniques, such as multiway and worst-case optimal joins.
-Optimizing the order of evaluation of joins can also be important to ensure efficient processing. \end{itemize}
+\begin{itemize} \item \textit{Storage.} Different engines store RDF data using different structures (tables, graphs, etc.), encodings (integer IDs, string compression, etc.) and media (main memory, disk, etc.).
+Which storage to use may depend on the scale of the data, the types of query features supported, etc. \item \textit{Indexing.} Indexes are used in RDF stores for fast lookups and query execution.
+Different index types can support different operations with varying time--space trade-offs.

+\item \textit{Join Processing.} At the core of evaluating queries lie efficient methods for processing joins.
+Aside from traditional pairwise joins, recent years have seen the emergence of novel techniques, such as multiway and worst-case optimal joins, as well as GPU-based join processing.
+Optimizing the order of evaluation of joins can also be important to ensure efficient processing.